 - Explain the breach in clear and simple terms and the corrective measures.

 If your organization processes a large amount of data and various types of data, it might be overwhelming for employees to keep up the tasks required to be GDPR compliant.
-You might consider appointing a data protection officer (DPA) to perform these tasks.
-However, GDPR requires businesses to hire a DPA if:
+You might consider appointing a Data Protection Officer (DPO) to perform these tasks.
+However, GDPR requires businesses to hire a DPO if:

 - A public body or authority processes the data.
 This does not apply to courts and independent judicial authorities.